 In a “Random session,” the polymer chain is broken down into small pieces randomly.
 In this process, the molecular weight decreases rapidly at the early stages of degradation.
 With the time reduction of molecular weight of the polymer is decreased.
 Polyethylene shows random session-type thermal degradation.

 The other type of thermal degradation is “Functional group elimination”.
 In this process, functional groups in the polymer chain are removed.
 Polymers like PVC shows functional group elimination.
 In the thermal degradation process of PVC, HCl molecules are eliminated.
 This eliminated HCl also increases the degradation process.
 By removing HCl, degradation can be reduced.

 Polymers with high bond strength are resistant to degradation.
-Resonance effect, bulky neighboring groups, free valence in the alpha position reduce bond energy.
+The Resonance effect, bulky neighboring groups, and free valence in the alpha position reduce bond energy.
 Bonds with hetero atoms like Oxygen (O) or Nitrogen (N) with Silicon (Si), Carbon (C), or Boron (B) have high bond strength.
 Polymers with crosslinks and polymers with fused rings or aromatic rings in the backbone show high thermal stability.
 If a polymer can form more hydrogen bonds, the thermal stability increases.

 These polymers have long-term service at 300 ℃ or more.
 Most of these polymers have extremely high melting points and glass transition temperatures (Tg). heat resistance polymers have exceptional thermal and oxidative stability.

 Nomex shows high thermal stability around 200 ℃ ~ 230 ℃.
 Aromatic groups on the backbone and high density of hydrogen bonds cause high thermal resistance.
 Nomex is used where high temperature is available, like parachutes, satellites, etc.